zaaack/foy/README.md

 foy build
 ```

-You can also add some options and description to task:
+You can also add some options and description to a single task:

 ```ts
 import { task, desc, option, strict } from 'foy'